 This show focused on the exploits of Ziv Zulander (no, the name was not coined by Ben Stiller

 ) and his sister Blitzy.
 Ziv works for the RM Corporation, run by Sir Lewis Leon Paradim.
 It was responsible for all the technological robotic advancements of that time, partly thanks to Ziv's inventive streak.
-Life was good for the two siblings, however LLP, as he was referred, decided that being the owner of the wealthiest conglomerate in existence just was not enough, and that ruling the planet was much more in line with what he wanted.
-He decides to utilize the robotic creations sold by the company to secretly lay the foundation for a coup d'état of the world, and wants everyone in the company on the team.
+Life was good for the two siblings, however LLP, as he was referred to, decided that being the owner of the wealthiest conglomerate in existence just wasn't enough, and that ruling the planet was much more in line with what he wanted.
+He decides to utilize the robotic creations sold by the company to secretly lay the foundations for a coup d'état of the world, and wants everyone in the company on the team.
 Ziv is obviously shocked at this, and wants no part in it.
-This in turn, makes him the prime enemy of the entire Corp, and he goes on the lam with his sister, converts his family's old fallout shelter into a secret base, and retools his own group of robots, known as the BOYZZ, to assist in the battle to save the world from RM Corp's sinister schemes.
+This in turn makes him the prime enemy of the entire Corp, and he goes on the lam with his sister, converts his family's old fallout shelter into a secret base, and retools his own group of robots, known as the BOYZZ, to assist in the battle to save the world from RM Corp's sinister schemes.

 Notable for being one of the few western shows about mecha not coming from Japan.note